linsalrob/CommonWorkflowLanguage/samtools/README.md

 }
 ```

 With `cwl-runner` installed, you can run this with the command:

 ```bash
 cwl-runner samtools_convert_to_bam.cwl sam2bam_test.json
 ```

+This combination with take the file `test.sam` and convert it to the file `test.bam`.

 ## Sort a SAM file